ovh/docs/pages/cloud/dedicated/sgx-enable-and-use/guide.en-gb.md

 ![Get SGX configuration task](images/get-task.png){.thumbnail}

-You can verify that the status is now enabled :
+You can verify that the status is set to enabled:

 > [!api]
 >